Mopedo/Home/Mopedo DSP/Developer guides/API reference/Mopedo.Database/Common properties/README.md

 }
 ```

 Adding the [condition](../../Mopedo.Bidding/Campaign#condition) above to a bid rule will make it exclude all bid requests containing users that have had the ad `ad001` shown 10 times or more.
-Formally, the condition above is true and only true for all users `U` such that the `Ad` with `AdId` `"ad001"` was used at most 10 times in winning bids on bid requests where `U` was the `User`.
+Formally, the condition above is true and only true for all users `U` such that the `Ad` with ID `"ad001"` was used at most 10 times in winning bids on bid requests where `U` was the `User`.

 ## `AdClickCount`

-The `AdClickCount` method is used to get the number of times a certain ad has been clicked, for a given database resource entity. `ClickCount` is available for all database resources, but for it to work, `Ad` entities need to be set up to use [automatic click tracking](../../Mopedo.Bidding/Click%20tracking).
-The method takes an `AdId` as argument, and is useful when setting up bid rules that trigger a change in behavior based on the number of time an ad is clicked.
+The `AdClickCount` method is used to get the number of times a certain ad has been clicked, for a given database resource entity. `ClickCount` is available for all database resources, but for it to work, [`Ad`](../../Mopedo.Bidding/Ad) entities need to be set up to use [automatic click tracking](../../Mopedo.Bidding/Click%20tracking).
+The method takes an ad ID as argument, and is useful when setting up bid rules that trigger a change in behavior based on the number of time an ad is clicked.
 To print equivalent data using the REST API, use the [`WinReport`](../../Mopedo.Reporting/WinReport) resource instead.

 ### Example